Saartank/MitMAttackSimulator/readme.md

     - Specify the path to the JAR file stored in S3.
     - Provide the S3 paths for the original graph, perturbed graph, and output directory in the arguments section.

+# Limitations

+In the current approach, there is no communication between parallel random walks i.e. all walks are independent.
+A better approach would involve the parallel walks exchanging information about the nodes traversed, allowing each walk to attempt exploring new nodes not seen by any of the other parallel walks.
+This could increase the percentage of explored nodes, which currently stands at approximately 45% using the default parameters.
+Of course, communicating at each step would be costly; therefore, a middle ground should be sought.
+This would involve updating the set of all explored nodes only after a certain number of steps have been taken.

 # Video Demo

 https://youtu.be/nM44cpEyhxE